Manny281/100daysofswiftui/README.md

     I was pretty confident writing the code for the checkpoint challenge but after i completed it i realized i did the math part wrong.
 Then once corrected, i was able to get it to print what i wanted it to, but instead of of printing the error of no root i would get a zero instead. (when i had the math wrong it would print the error).
 After giving up , since this all new to me, i looked at the solution and i guess i just overcomplicated the code and realized what i was doing wrong.

     Over time and with more practice i will write cleaner code, stop overthinking, and be able to break down the code step by step writing pseudocode if i need to.

+Day Nine: Closures
+    Tpday i learned about how to make and use closures and why they are important to know about in swift.
+After creating the closure started with accpeting parameters then returning values.
+Trailing closure is one of the things i am currently stuck on.
+I can write simple stuff but accepting functions in the parameters keeps confusing me.
+I start to feel like i am understanding it then again im stuck all over again.

+    I am currently having a hard time with some of the things so i will do more research and practice messing around with each thing i learn to get a better understanding.
+I hard a hard time doing the challenge but once i saw the solution i could read what was going on i just couldnt create that myself.